-The appeal procedure for eligibility, disqualification, and reinstatement of financial aid may be obtained in the Financial Aid Office.
-Information about other procedures is listed in the College catalog or may be obtained from the Vice President of Student Services.
+The appeal procedure for eligibility, disqualification, and reinstatement of Financial Aid may be obtained in the Financial Aid Office.
+Information about other procedures is listed in the schedule of classes, the College catalog, or may be obtained from the Chief Student Services Officer.